-In the government-wide statements, equity is classified as net assets and displayed in three components:
+In the government-wide statements, equity is classified as net position and displayed in three components:

-a.
-Invested in capital assets, net of related debt - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.

-- b.
-Restricted net assets Consists of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
-Unrestricted net assets All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt".
+- a.
+Invested in capital assets, net of related debt Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - b.
+Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
+Unrestricted net position All other net position that does not meet the definition of "restricted" or "invested in capital assets, net of related debt".

-In the fund statements, governmental fund equity is classified as fund balance.
-Fund balance is further classified as reserved and unreserved, with unreserved further split between designated and undesignated.
+In the fund statements, governmental fund equity is classified as fund balance and is further classified follows: